-We now live in a VUCA – volatile, uncertain, complex, ambiguous – world where technology is rapidly transforming the way we live, teach and learn in the 21st century.
-In order to keep up with the pace of change and provide relevant education to their students, school leaders need to possess leadership skills to implement effective, culturally-appropriate and context-responsive transformation.
+We now live in a VUCA – volatile, uncertain, complex and ambiguous – world where technology is rapidly transforming the way we live, teach and learn.
+In order to keep up with the pace of change and provide to their charges , school leaders need to possess skills to implement effective, culturally-appropriate and context-responsive transformation.

 The programme started on 1 August 2019 with the first face-to-face workshop.
 Dr Vicente Reyes, the Programme Director, encouraged participants to embrace technology and online communities of practices, and actively engage with stakeholders in leading change.

 The programme ran from August to October 2019 and covered foundations of leadership, perspectives in educational leadership, and fundamentals of educational leadership and change.
 Technology and online communities of practices were key features of the programme, with Dr Vicente Reyes, the Programme Director, delivering the course using a blended learning model.

 Throughout the three months, the participants worked on their Transformational Action Project, involving their teachers, students, parents, and communities.
 They presented the results of their hard work on 26 October 2019, at the culminating, project showcase conference.
 Prof S. Gopinathan, The HEAD Foundation; Prof Tony Bush, University of Nottingham; and A/P Vicente Reyes, The University of Queensland, delivered keynote speeches which set the premise for the project showcases.